Satttoshi/github-comitter/README.md

 ### Installing

-Disclaimer: This project is meant to run locally on your machine.
+Hint: This project is meant to run locally on your machine.
 It is not meant to be deployed to a server.

 * Clone this repository
 * Run `npm install` to install dependencies